tfselem/cl-notifier/README.md

-# Craigslist Shopper
+# Craigslist & Facebook Marketplace Notifier

-A craigslist updater chrome extension.
-Just another change.
-Wait and here is another one.
+A simple Google Chrome extension that checks your Craigslist and Facebook Marketplace searches for you and notifies you of any new posts so you don't miss out!

 By Thomas Selem.